 Door Community Auditorium enriches, entertains, and challenges through a balanced combination of performing, visual, and literary arts; and provides opportunities for social, educational, and cultural growth.

 Home of unforgettable experiences, Door Community Auditorium (DCA) is Door County’s year-round venue for performing arts, entertainment, cultural and educational activities.
 DCA is recognized as a 501(c)3 organization and supported by Door County visitors and residents through ticket sales, sponsorship, membership and volunteer labor.

 Main Stage Season

-Annually, DCA presents a Main Stage Season featuring 10-15 nationally-recognized concert artists and touring productions.
+Annually, DCA presents a Main Stage Season featuring 20+ nationally-recognized concert artists and touring productions.
 The Main Stage Season mostly coincides with Door County’s bustling and vibrant tourist season.

 Community Performances and Partnerships

-DCA enjoys strong partnerships with two well-respected Door County performing arts organizations, Peninsula Music Festival and Northern Sky Theater, both of whom take up residence at the auditorium during the summer and early fall.
+DCA enjoys strong partnerships with Door County performing arts organizations, Peninsula Music Festival takes up residence at the auditorium for three exciting weeks every summer.
 DCA is also the venue of choice for many community groups and regional promoters.